Thanks, but no thanks (featuring Brie Tartlets with Honey Garlic Sauce)

 She must have seen me from across the room and knew that this would be the perfect moment to declare victory over my profession.
 I was a mess.
 My hair was frizzing out of my ponytail, my eye makeup smeared, my chef coat stained, and my energy low from not eating for hours.
 I wanted to tell this woman two things… that I’m a motherfucking force of nature that will never be stopped by the failings of my body or mind; and that I’m so exhausted after a long day in the kitchen, I collapse into a useless heap of Alison the moment I get home.

 I settled for “Yeah, it can be really tough, but I LOVE what I do” in a singsongy voice that sounded over-rehearsed.

 I do love what I do.
 And I’m tired and sore and that helps me know I’m alive.

-I had set myself up for disaster at this party though, because I hadn’t stood my ground when the hostess decided against having a server on staff.
+I had set myself up for disaster at this party though because I hadn’t stood my ground when the hostess decided against having a server on staff.
 It was just me vs. 25 hungry (some pregnant) women.
 I had no shot.
 The hostess had promised it would be a casual baby shower and that everyone would help.
-But when push comes to shove, I can’t stand it when guests at the party I’m catering, help.
-I always just smile and say “thanks, but I’ve got it”.
+But, when push comes to shove, I can’t stand it when guests at the party I’m catering help.
+I always smile and say “thanks, but I’ve got it”.
 I’m not stubborn (um…), I just like to do things the way I do them.
-I think most people who run their own companies are like I am.
-We know that explaining how to do something the right way takes twice the energy and focus as just doing it ourselves.
+I think most people who run their own companies are like this.
+We know that explaining how to do something the right way takes twice the energy and focus as doing it ourselves.

 The party went really well.
 The mother-to-be and guests applauded when I said goodbye.
 I took a cab home, walked in the door, and collapsed.
 The dogs think this is my greatest trick and kiss me until I can barely breathe, which is a reward all on its own.